tin-feather/TinFeather/posts/on-finding-a-voice/index.rst

 imagine were even the wildest dreams of Johannes Gutenberg, |I| know not how best to proceed.
 Having avoided all things remotely resembling "social media" up to now |I| suddenly find myself with a message to share.
-You see the dilemma that immediatley presents itself.
+You see the dilemma that immediately presents itself.
 How to reach an audience?
 How to foster dialog?
 How to come together socially and digitally?
 For now |I| will trust my instincts and reach for a Python-based blogging platform, Nikola.
 Is that the right answer? |I| do not know.

 So be it.
-Capture preceeds all.
+Capture precedes all.
 My hope is that initial, imperfect sharing may not only reach someone with the skills necessary to improve presentation but also inspire them sufficiently to "join the cause."
 Let that be the first public milestone.